Skip to main content

 Adjustments to Your Lifestyle

-As you transition into retirement, you’ll require many adjustments as you redefine what life will look like in retirement.
+As you transition into retirement, you’ll need to make many adjustments as you redefine what life will look like.
 You’ll need to determine what you’re retiring to, not just what you’re retiring from.
-Clint’s book, Retirement the Right Way, talks a lot about this incredibly important topic.
+Clint’s book, Retirement the Right Way, discusses this incredibly important topic in depth.

-You want to uncover all the things you still feel you need to accomplish in life.
+Take the time to uncover everything you still feel you need to accomplish in life.
 You need to decipher what kind of legacy you want to leave.
-You want to define what a fulfilling life looks like moving forward.
+Define what a fulfilling life looks like moving forward.

 Social Security Withdrawal Strategy

-Another key decision in the transition phase is determining when to draw Social Security.
-Your Social Security withdrawal strategy can have a significant impact on your retirement income and quality of life.
-Except for rare instances, this is a permanent decision which requires careful consideration.
+Another key decision in the transition phase is when to begin drawing Social Security.
+Your Social Security withdrawal strategy can significantly impact your retirement income and quality of life.
+Except for rare instances, this is a permanent decision requiring careful consideration.

 Knowing what to do with your old employer's retirement plan can be confusing.
 Download our free guide that reveals 5 options for old 401(k), 403(b), and some 457 plans.